MJingv/gogogo/dic2.md

   travel agent and the ai app *didn't* really *do it* for me
 - because part of the joy of getting ready for vacation is the weeks and weeks of planning for me
 - so i'd like *doing that work*
-- i want to ask you why would someone choose to use ai to plan your vacation
+- i want to ask you ,why would someone choose to use ai to plan your vacation
-- well,it's fiction,and let's be clear ,no body including people who make artificial intelligent tools is saying,this is the only thing you need,or it is going to replace everything
+- well,it's *efficient*,and let's be clear ,nobody including people who make artificial intelligent tools is saying,this is the only thing you need,or it is going to replace everything
 - instead ,it's a great tool
 - you should think of chatgpt like the microwave in your your *kitchen* which is to say it's an incredibly impressive technology
-- it can make things very fast ,but you don't make goods with milk ,you can everything with it
+- it can make things very fast ,but you don't make *gourmet meals* with it,you *don't do* everything with it
 - and that's the case with this
 - so it's fun with play around for example with the prompts
-- you know,if you tap in "show me some family friendly vacation ideas in bnc" ,you can get a whole bundle of random staffs
+- you know,if you tap in "show me some family friendly vacation ideas in bnc" ,you're going to get a whole *bunch* of random *stuff*
-- but you start to very incredibly specific,i have 2 boys 8 ages and 4 ,they're very energetic and like to run around, where can i take them to board in brc
+- but *if* you start to *be incredibly* specific,i have 2 boys 8 ages and 4 ,they're very energetic and like to run around, where can i take them to board in brc
-- you may get some good starting points,and you can use the starting points to do your own research and talk to people and do all the things that are really very fun when you're planning travel
+- you might get some good starting points,and then you can use the starting points to do your own research and talk to people and do all the things that are really very fun when you're planning travel
-- right,so take the ground work at the v,then you just left the fun staff
+- right,so take the *grunt* work out of it ,then you're just left the fun stuff
-- no,i like microwave energy
+- no,i like microwave *technology*
-- that a good way of explain how old we say i take acknowledge could altermately help all of us one way and other,listen a good way
+- that's a good way of explaining how *all of this ai technology* could *ultimately* help all of us one way ors another,*at least* in the a good ways
-- there have been of course a lot of delay and *cancellation* lately json ,because of the weather ,because of the staff issues across the airline industry
+- there have been of course a lot of delays and *cancellation* lately ,j ,because of the weather ,because of the *staffing* issues across the airline industry
-- is there any ai technology you have to help the actual assist in rescheduling ,either travel or vacation plan
+- is there any ai technology *yet* *that's* helping the actually assist in rescheduling ,*in* travel or vacation plan
-- well ,that staffs is starting to come online
+- well ,that *stuff* is starting to come online
-- the main things people use with chatgpt is very lately far behind because it have knowledge cut off ,it doesn't no things after september of 2021
+- the main things people use with chatgpt is very *literally* far behind because it has a knowledge cut off ,it doesn't know things after September of 2021
-- so that's not the place you're gonna to get the latest information on how to get out the travel ,j
+- so that's  *certainly* not the place you're gonna to get the latest information on how to get out the *travel jam*
-- but they're also a tool that gonna to do help you identify the right terry or maybe some to do ,you don't know where else to go
+- but there are also tools that gonna to do help you identify the right *carriers* or maybe sth to do when you *stuck* in al and you don't know where else to go
-- but this is a kind of staff that is coming ,this are very early days,you said the beginning of the segments,there are opportunities for entrepreneurs,and i would like to say there are a lot of people how to create solution for just that
+- but this is a kind of stuff that is coming ,there are very early days,you said the beginning of the segments,there are opportunities for entrepreneurs,and i would like to say there are a lot of people how to create solution for just that
-- and i would that my h the question to you is where to see this going
+- and my *follow-up*  question to you is where *do you* see this going
 - yes,it's a early days,but ,you know ,what's next
 - a lot of people are predicting that this is kind of staff is gonna put people out of work,and i just don't see that to be true
-- people predict the end of travel agent since beginning of the internet ,they're still very useful,and the reason for that is because we often think new technology as replacing human and jom that not actually what happened
+- people predict the end of travel agent since beginning of the internet ,they're still very useful,and the reason for that is because we often think new technology as replacing human and *jobs* that not actually what happened
-- instead what happens is that changing jobs into create new opportunities
+- instead what happens is that it *changes* jobs and it create new opportunities
-- so you can imaging,world and reach artificial intelligence makes travel more *efficient* to plan ,and because of its more *efficient*,cheaper,and because of its cheaper
+- so you can *imagine*,a world in which artificial intelligence makes travel more *efficient* to plan ,and because of its more *efficient*,cheaper,and because of its cheaper
-- so more people start traveling ,and because of more people start traveling ,you need more jobs to serve the people who are traveling
+- more people start traveling ,and because of more people start traveling ,you need more jobs to serve the people who are traveling
-- so i think we gonna we're gonna to see some changes in the industry,but i don't think that it's a still glum ,i think that a lot of opportunities
+- so i think we gonna we're gonna to see some changes in the industry,but i don't think that it's *doom and gloom* ,i think that a lot of opportunities
-- i like that glasses have for ,perspective my friend ,j,thank you very much
+- i like that *glasses is half full* perspective my friend ,j,thank you very much
-- that's unterprener spiece ,i preciate it
+- that's entrepreneurial *spirit* ,i *appreciate your helping*
 - it's true